Introduction

 parameter with the following syntax:

-Strapi supports a huge range of operators in a query.
+Strapi supports a wide range of query operators.
 A comprehensive list of query operators can be found in the Strapi documentation.

 /api/books

-is the value .The same query can be programmatically constructed at the frontend:
+This query can be constructed programmatically in the frontend:

 3 filters: {